Masaaki Shirakawa

 Masaaki Shirakawa (白川 方明, Shirakawa Masaaki) is a Japanese economist and the 30th Governor of the Bank of Japan (BOJ), and professor at Aoyama Gakuin University.
 He is also a Director and Vice-Chairman of the Bank for International Settlements (BIS).

 Early life

 Shirakawa was born in Fukuoka. and he graduated from high school in Kokura.

 In 1972, he was awarded a B.A. degree at the University of Tokyo.
 In 1977, he earned an M.A. in Economics at the University of Chicago.

 Career

 Shirakawa joined the Bank of Japan in 1972.
 His varied assignments at the bank included a period as General Manager at the Ōita branch.
 For a time, he was General Manager for the Americas at the bank's office in New York City.

 Shirakawa joined the faculty of the graduate school of public policy at Kyoto University in 2006.
 He returned to BOJ in 2008.

+In the past, the position of Governor of the Bank of Japan was typically filled on a rotating basis by former officials from the Ministry of Finance and career Bank of Japan officials under a system known as “alternating appointments”; however, the 28th Governor, Masaru Hayami, and the 29th Governor, Toshihiko Fukui, were both former Bank of Japan officials, marking two consecutive terms held by such appointees.
+As the issue of whether the Bank of Japan’s independence could be safeguarded became a key point of contention during the selection of the next governor following the expiration of Fukui’s term, the government’s nominations—Toshio Muto (Deputy Governor of the Bank of Japan) and Koji Tanaba (President of the Japan Bank for International Cooperation)—were rejected by the House of Councillors, where the opposition held a majority in the divided Diet.
+Fukui, who stepped down as Governor on March 19, designated Shirakawa—who was to assume the post of Deputy Governor effective March 20—as “the person who will act as Governor until the next Bank of Japan Governor takes office.”
+Consequently, Shirakawa became Acting Governor of the Bank of Japan upon assuming the post of Deputy Governor.